cosmic-knowledge/docs/about/why.md

 It's wishlist of features includes:

-- An interface system:
+- An interface that's:
   - Simple
   - Intuitive

-- A storage system:
+- Data that's:
   - Backed by the file system

-  - Non-hierarchal storage, optionally hierarchal retrieval
-- A plugin system:
+- A plugin system that's:
   - Arbitrarily extensible
   - Dynamically loadable
   - Fully type-safe
-- A collaboration system:
+  - Interoperable (plugins can easily be individually replaced)

+- Collaboration that's:
   - Something CRDT or OT-based

 - Novel systems
   - Proper handling of data source types (bronze, silver, gold)
   - Localized schema and constraint system

-What I'm not trying to do:
+I'm trying to avoid:

 - Scale (each user has their own instance)

-I'll write more detail later.